 Google Analytics will allow you to understand the exact engagement rates of your website.
-That means, you can see how long users are active in your website.
+That means you can see how long users are active on your website.

-Remember that, Google will only measure engagement if yours navigate from one web page to another web page.
+Remember that, Google will only measure engagement if you navigate from one web page to another web page.

-Checking Engagement Rates is important thing because, you will come to know what type of content is engaging your customers in the website.
+Checking Engagement Rates is an important thing because you will come to know what type of content is engaging your customers on the website.

 3. Know your Average Pages per Visit

-It is important to know the average pages per visit of your website.
-If the percentage is low we can take necessary actions like adding contact form or increasing external links etc.
+It is important to know the average number of pages per visit of your website.
+If the percentage is low we can take necessary actions like adding a contact form or increasing external links etc.

 4. Be Aware of Bounce Rate

-Bounce Rate is number of visitors quitting your web page quickly.
-This can be happened due to number of reasons such as outdated content, unattractive home page, lack of contact forms etc.
+Bounce Rate is the number of visitors quitting your web page quickly.
+This can be happened due to a number of reasons such as outdated content, the unattractive home page, lack of contact forms etc.